 The Audi FIS Ski Cross World Cup, which takes place early December is a nail-biting event that sees a group of four race as quickly as they can to the finish line on an inclined course with jumps and twisty turns.
 The event will bring in huge crowds especially to cheer on the local champion, Jean-Frédéric Chapuis.

-The Andros Trophy
+The Andros E-Trophy

-Ski & Boarder week
+Ski and Boarder week

 Early December the world’s biggest university ski trip takes place in Val Thorens filling the resort with varsity students wanting to ski and definitely wanting to party, so the bars will be buzzing that week.
 A favourite amongst the younger crowd is The Frog and Roastbeef, which is one of the highest British pubs in the Alps, located halfway up the Rue de Gebroulaz.
-Expect lots of dancing and the traditional Yard of Ale challenge.
+Expect lots of dancing and the traditional yard of ale challenge.

 Christmas in Val Thorens

 With so many families visiting the area for the festive season, there is a real child-like excitement as the big day draws ever closer, and usually there's an opportunity to spot the main man himself meeting and greeting people around the village.
 You will enjoy a magical week of Christmas festivities including a sound and light snow and children's shows.

 To prepare you for your French Christmas, here are a few festive facts that make the French Santa Claus a little different: